 If you have to pass only module II (written) or only module III (oral): the system will offer you registration for the missing module.

-Depending on your year of enrolment and the requirements you have to meet in the second language, the system will offer you registration for the supplementary oral exams B2+ or C1.
+If you enrolled before 2017 and depending on the requirements you have to meet in the second language, the system will offer you registration for the supplementary oral exams B2+ or C1.

 Within the registration deadline it is also possible to cancel a previously made registration.
-You will also be able to make a new registration on one of the days on which there are still places available and which are therefore visible and selectable in Cockpit.
+You will also be able to make a new registration on one of the days on which there are still places available and which are therefore visible and selectable in My SNS.

 No changes can be made after the registration closing date.

-On my.scientificnet.org > Language Centre > Exams, find the registration you wish to delete in the main list and cancel it.
+On My SNS > Language Centre > Exams, find the registration you wish to delete in the main list and cancel it.

-If your deregistration is successful, you will receive an automatic confirmation e-mail to the unibz e-mail address.
+If your deregistration is successful, you will immediately receive an automatic confirmation e-mail to the unibz e-mail address.
+You can also check in My SNS that the registration is no longer present.

-The result of the examination will be published on Cockpit by the dates mentioned in the previous paragraph.
+The result of the examination will be published on My SNS by the dates mentioned in the previous paragraph.

-This will then be available in the Cockpit in time for you to register for your respective exam sessions.
+This will then be available in My SNS in time for you to register for your respective exam sessions.

 Conservatory students will receive the results through the Secretariat of the Conservatory.

-If you did not pass the exam, it is possible to request information about the failed modules by email by the date as indicated in the “Next Sessions” section (requests received after these dates will not be considered)
+If you did not pass the exam, it is possible to request information about the failed modules by the date as indicated in the “Exam Sessions” section filling in an online form.

 Do you have any questions or doubts about language exams or international language proficiency exams?
 Have a look at the Frequently Asked Questions!